nagyist/tao-user-guide/src/the-basics/items/interaction-types/text-entry-interaction.md

 This necessary step effectively completes the replacement of text by the Text Entry blank.

 **Step 4:** Click anywhere outside of the Work Space.
-This will produce in the Properties Panel a check box that can be set if the interaction is to be time dependent (completed within a certain interval) by the test-taker.
+This will produce in the Properties Panel a check box that can be set if the interaction is to be time dependent (completed within a certain interval) by the Test-taker.
 Check if this is the case.

 Time dependence is useful for limiting the time in which a test-taker has to get through interactions within the examination.
 This will be covered in greater detail in Deliveries.

 **Step 5:** Click the blue *Done* button to finish editing.

-When this is done, you can preview what your Text Entry item looks like.
+When this is done, you can preview what your Text Entry interaction looks like.
 For more on how to preview, review its section.